Sample-01/demo/README.md

 # demo
-this i s a demo repository
+this is a demo repository for testing